|On This Page

 Honorary Award Citation

-I am motivated by an urge to explore and define nature.
+I was motivated by an urge to explore and define nature.

 As a result of discussions with David Bomberg, Cliff Holden conceived the idea of the Borough Group which was established in 1946.
 Other founder members of the Group were Edna Mann, Dorothy Mead, and Peter Richmond.
 Holden was nominated and elected the first President of the Group during 1946-48.
 The Borough Group was active for five years until disbanding in 1951, by which time they had organised more than seven exhibitions.
 The purpose of the Borough Group was to work out the ideas that Bomberg promoted, and provide a platform for furthering those ideas.